Foundations of Islam Series: Session 4

 The idea of recognizing that I'm doing something wrong.

 You see, because the word for a bad act in Arabic, a sin, if you want to use a Christian terminology is an ugly act.
-And the word for a good Act is a beautiful Act has an ad and say at the private parts in Arabic, the anus, and the genitals either male or female are called so attorney, the two ugly things.
+And the word for a good Act is a beautiful Act has an ad and say at the private parts in Arabic, the *, and the * either male or female are called so attorney, the two ugly things.
 And the word for a wrong action is related to the same word say it's ugly, an act is ugly, it's not something you want to look at.
 When you see a wrong act.
 You get

 you should if you're healthy.
 I mean, there's people out there now that are so distorted, that, you know they enjoy making ugly things.
 Right?
 A lot of modern artists make a lot of money out of it.
 But